 Visa exemptions exist for 52 countries, granting a 30 day tourist visa ( UK, USA, Canada, most Eu, Australia included)

-No prior visa arrangements are needed, you just get the stamp at the airport, free.
+No prior visa arrangements are needed for Thailand if you are in the clear, you just get the stamp at the airport, free.

 Visa on arrival is 2000Baht for 19 countries not on the exemption list.

-If you’re staying longer than a month you can either extend at visa offices, do a visa run into a nearby country by land to get a 15 day 2nd visa, by air gets you a 2nd 30 day visa.
+If you’re staying 6 weeks in Thailand ie, longer than a month, you can either extend at visa offices, do a visa run into a nearby country by land to get a 15 day 2nd visa, by air gets you a 2nd 30 day visa.
 Alternatively, arrange a longer visa before arrival.

 Costs of 6 Weeks in Thailand